claudioc8211/Angular2-Github-Search/README.md

 # Angular2-Github-Search
-A github user search made with Angular2 + Bootstrap
+A simple Angular2 app for find Github user with repos

+INSTALL

+npm install